gathering/wannabe5-community/CONTRIBUTING.md

 # How to Contribute

+❤️  Thanks for looking at this, we appreciate your contributions!

 Before you start working on a significant code change, it’s a good idea to make sure that your approach is likely to be accepted.
 The best way to do this is to create a issue of type “Feature Request” in GitHub where you describe your plans.

-Wannabe development aligns its direction with The Gathering/KANDU, prioritizing features that directly benefit and enhance The Gathering.
+Wannabe development aligns its direction with The Gathering/KANDU and will prioritizing features that directly benefit and enhances The Gathering.

+As this project is in a pretty early phase, the rules are fast and loose.
+All efforts to contribute are **much appreciated**, and these guidelines are just in place to try to make it as fruitful and constructive as possible.

+We are on slack (and sometimes on discord) so feel free to reach out!

 ## Repositories
 We maintain two primary repositories: one dedicated to [backend code](https://github.com/gathering/wannabe5-backend) and another to [frontend code](https://github.com/gathering/wannabe5-frontend).